Shouree/storm-http-framework/doc/02-Language_Reference/02-Basic_Storm/01-Names.md

 A name in Basic Storm may appear in two contexts.
 The first, and simplest, is when a name appears in a location where a type name appears.
 In this case, the name is resolved as-is after any short-hand names have been expanded.

 A name may also appear in an expression, possibly with parameters and in conjunction with the member access operator.
+To understand the motivation behind the name lookup rules for this case, it is important to note that Basic Storm uses *uniform function call syntax*.
+This means that it is possible to call the member `f` of the variable `x` by writing either `f.x()` or `x(f)`.
+These two expressions are almost exactly equivalent.
+They only differ in which `x` takes priority if there are multiple overloads of `x` available.

-In general, such a name may have the following form:
+In general, names that appear in an expression may have the following form:

 ```
 a.N<T, U, ...>(b, c, ...)